 The Metering Provider must undertake all services in a manner that is auditable by AEMO.

-AEMO will carry out periodic random audits of metering installations in accordance with clause 7.6.3 (d) of the Rules.
+AEMO will carry out periodic random audits of metering installations in accordance with clause 7.9.3 (e) of the Rules.
 These audits are conducted by AEMO appointed auditors which are currently undertaken on an annual basis.

 The Metering Provider must undertake to provide all reasonable assistance to AEMO in discharging its obligations under the Rules in relation to metering installations, including co-operating with and providing assistance to AEMO when AEMO periodically reviews each metering installation and the qualifications of each Metering Provider.